 The Michigan Justice Training Fund was established by Public Act 302 of 1982, MCL 18.422.
 Under Executive Order 2001-5, MCOLES is responsible for administration of the fund.
 The Michigan Justice Training Fund receives 11.84% of the JSF's balance.
-This totaled \$3.6 million in FY 2019-20.
-The Commission annually distributes 60% of the Justice Training Fund to eligible law enforcement agencies and utilizes the remaining 40% of the funds to provide competitive grants, after administration costs are deducted.
+This totaled \$3.5 million in FY 2020-21.
+MCOLES annually distributes 60% of the Justice Training Fund to eligible law enforcement agencies and utilizes the remaining 40% of the funds to provide competitive grants, after administration costs are deducted.

-In FY 2019-20, the Michigan Justice Training Fund provided \$2.2 million to law enforcement agencies across Michigan through the Law Enforcement Distribution Program.
-These funds were distributed to a total of 422 agencies on a per-capita basis, with funding provided to every eligible agency employing four or more officers.
-The fall per capita amount distributed was \$55.97, and the spring per capita amount was \$71.83.
+In FY 2020-21, the Michigan Justice Training Fund provided \$2.1 million to law enforcement agencies across Michigan through the Law Enforcement Distribution Program.
+These funds were distributed to a total of 478 agencies on a per-capita basis, with funding provided to every eligible agency employing four or more officers.
+The fall per capita amount distributed was \$69.42, and the spring per capita amount was \$55.54.
 These funds are used to support direct costs of in-service criminal justice training provided to MCOLES-licensed law enforcement officers.

 The remaining funds, \$1.4 million, were used to cover administrative costs, including training workshops.
-Because overall Michigan Justice Training Fund revenue has been declining, there have not been competitive grants in 4 of the last 5 years from FY 2015-16 to FY 2019-20, but MCOLES was able to grant \$937,079 in FY 2020-21.
-There is carry forward revenue of just under \$4.0 million.
-With inclusion of marijuana funding in the MCOLES budget, they have been able to divert administrative expenses away from the Michigan Justice Training Fund to the Michigan Marijuana Research Fund.
+Because overall Michigan Justice Training Fund revenue has been declining, there were only two competitive grant cycles from FY 2014-15 to FY 2019-20.
+With inclusion of marijuana funding under Public Act 281 of 2016, MCOLES has been able to divert administrative expenses away from the Michigan Justice Training Fund to the Medical Marijuana Regulatory Fund.
+MCOLES was able to grant \$937,078 in 2021.
+There is carry forward revenue of just over \$5.0 million with funds obligated to competitive grants that run on a calendar year basis rather than on a fiscal year basis.